LAMDA-POMDP/BSDESPOT.jl/README.md

 ```

 ### Observation Branch Selection
 $\zeta$ is the parameter to determine how close the branches are to the optimal ones will be selected.
 The default is 1 (only expand single observation branch).
-If you need to dynamically adjust $\zeta$ during planning, please define a function related to d and k, i.e.
+If you need to dynamically adjust $\zeta$ during planning, please define a function related to d and k (d is the ratio of current depth to the maximum depth, and k means the ratio of remaining scenarios in current belief to $K$), i.e.
 ```julia
 # Define a function to adjust zeta dynamically. d is the ratio of the current depth to the maximum depth, k is the ratio of the number of current scenarios to K.
 function f_zeta(d, k)